trane-project/trane-music/courses/minor_pentatonic_scale/lesson_F/exercise_2/back.md

-The note in degree number 2 of the F minor pentatonic scale is A♭.
+The note in degree number 2 of the F Minor Pentatonic scale is A♭.